open-atmos/PyMPDATA/README.md

   partial differential equations used to model conservation/balance laws, scalar-transport problems, convection-diffusion phenomena (in geophysical fluid dynamics and beyond).
-As of the current version, PyMPDATA supports homogeneous transport in 1D, 2D and 3D using structured meshes, optionally generalised by employment of a Jacobian of coordinate transformation.
+As of the current version, PyMPDATA supports homogeneous transport in 1D, 2D and 3D (work in progress) using structured meshes, optionally generalised by employment of a Jacobian of coordinate transformation.
 PyMPDATA includes implementation of a set of MPDATA **variants including the non-oscillatory option, infinite-gauge, divergent-flow, double-pass donor cell (DPDC) and